-For the Second time in FIRST MUSIC history, ALL 11 programs are free admission with free-will offerings to help offset artist costs.
-Our intention has always been to open our music outreach to ALL.
-And this is a step in that direction.
+For the FIRST time in FIRST MUSIC history, ALL 11 programs are free admission through the philanthropy of the new FRIENDS OF FIRST MUSIC.
+Our Series is now open to ALL, without ticket or free-will offerings!
 We hope this will inspire you even more to come and see what FIRST MUSIC is all about!

 Click below to learn more about the different adult ensembles.